haltuf/web-project-docker/readme.md

 1. Clone or download this repo.
 2. Run Docker Desktop on your computer.
 If you don't have it, install it first.
 3. Run `.docker/up.bat` from this repo.
+4. Type in your command line or terminal: `docker exec example composer install`
-4. Open your favourite browser.
+5. Open your favourite browser.
-5. Type `localhost` in address bar.
+6. Type `localhost` in address bar.
 The nette/web-project website should open.
-6. Type `localhost:8080` in address bar.
+7. Type `localhost:8080` in address bar.
 The PHPMyAdmin with one table should open.

 All questions about how and why are in detail explained in the video above.